kingoomieiii/frame-transformer/README.md

 This is a deep-learning-based tool to extract instrumental track from your songs.

 This is an experimental fork that is changing rapidly.
+Still working on this heavily, just haven't pushed current changes as they are quite a drastic departure from what is currently in the repo; don't want to push code until its in a good state and trained, should be quite interesting if it works though.
+Basically working on a vector quantization system for individual frames.

 There are three files for training: